 There are many similarities between influenza (flu) and COVID-19.
-Both are contagious respiratory diseases, and certain populations including older adults, Black and Hispanic persons, and individuals with chronic health conditions are at high-risk for complications from both diseases.
-Many of the steps that help stop the spread of COVID-19 can also help protect against flu, but the best way to help prevent flu is to get vaccinated every year.
-Flu vaccination is especially important this year to help protect individuals and prevent additional strain on an already overburdened US healthcare system.
+Both are contagious, vaccine-preventable diseases, and certain populations including older adults, Black and Hispanic persons, individuals with certain chronic health conditions, and pregnant women are at higher risk for complications from both diseases.
+Many of the steps that help stop the spread of COVID-19 can also help protect against flu, but the best way to help protect against flu and COVID-19 is to get vaccinated.
+COVID-19 and flu vaccines can be given at the same time for both adults and children age 12 years and older.
+Getting vaccinated can help prevent illness, hospitalization, and death, and prevent additional strain on an already overburdened US healthcare system.

 Help spread awareness—not disease—via the free NFID resources below:

 NFID Medical Director William Schaffner, MD, offers practical communication advice based on 4 core principles outlined in the NFID consensus report, COVID-19 Communications: Promoting Prevention Measures and Vaccine Confidence …